 15-17 Tavistock Place

 I joined the Faculty of Public Health and Policy in January 2009.
 Prior to this I was working at the Centre for Sexual Health & HIV Research at UCL, where I also did my PhD.
 My background is in health services research and I have been involved in national evaluations, including the Teenage Pregnancy Strategy Evaluation and the Evaluation of One-Stop Shop Models of Sexual Health Care.
-My main research interests are in the areas of contraception, decision-making, young people, teenage pregnancy and sexual health service delivery.
+My main research interests are in the areas of contraception, fertility choices and sexual health service delivery.

 I am involved in in-house teaching for the Masters programme, including Sexual Health and Family Planning Programmes and supervise Public Health MSc students.
 I am Chair of the Distance Learning MSc in Public Health Exam Board.
 I am currently supervising four doctoral students.

 Research interests are related to how preferences and vaules affect sexual and reproductive health behaviour choices, specifically around contraceptive and pregnancy decision-making, and how new technologies can be used to promote better sexual and reproductive health.
 Current projects include:

 - A mulit-site cluster randomised trial of an interactive film-based intervention to reduce teenage pregnancy to promote better sexual and reproductive ealth funded by NIHR